How Do Radio Telescopes Work?

 Do Cell Phones interfere with Radio Telescopes?

 Our cell phones, radio stations, and even such day-to-day objects as doorbells, entertainment systems and home computers, give off radio emissions.
 They swamp the naturally occurring signals from space.
-Our own atmosphere also affects radio signals from distant objects because water vapor can scatter those emissions before they can get to a telescope.
+Our own atmosphere also affects radio signals from distant objects because water vapor can absorb those emissions before they can get to a telescope.

 The Radio Telescopes and Arrays of NRAO

-The Very Long Baseline Array is a globe-girdling array of radio telescopes.
+The Very Long Baseline Array is a globe-girdling array of radio antennas.
 They are located across the continental United States, as well as Hawaii and the U.S. Virgin Islands.
 Think of it as an almost Earth-sized radio telescope that can make incredibly detailed radio studies of distant objects.

 The Discovery of the Early Universe